immcantation/alakazam/docs/vignettes/Diversity-Vignette.md

         generalizing the Good-Turing sample coverage theory.
         Ecology.
 2015 96, 11891201.

-This package provides methods for the inferrence of a complete clonal abundance distribution, using the `estimateAbundance` function, along with two approaches to assess diversity of these distributions:
+This package provides methods for the inference of a complete clonal abundance distribution (using the `estimateAbundance` function) along with two approaches to assess the diversity of these distributions:

-1. Generation of a smooth diversity (D) curve over a range of diversity orders (q) using `alphaDiversity`.
+1. Generation of a smooth diversity (D) curve over a range of diversity orders (q) using `alphaDiversity`, and
 2. A significance test of the diversity (D) at a fixed diversity order (q).

 ## Example data

-A small example Change-O database, `ExampleDb`, is included in the `alakazam` package.
+A small example AIRR database, `ExampleDb`, is included in the `alakazam` package.
-Diversity calculation requires the `CLONE` field (column) to be present in the Change-O file, as well as an additional grouping column.
-In this example we will use the grouping columns `SAMPLE` and `ISOTYPE`.
+Diversity calculation requires the `clone` field (column) to be present in the AIRR file, as well as an additional grouping column.
+In this example we will use the grouping columns `sample` and `isotype`.

 ```r